lheres/review-pipeline/README.md

 The initial_model_DAG can be enabled and triggered from Airflow to populate a sample database with 1000 reviews and 1000 metadata records.

+To populate reviews and metadata from other locations (local or e.g. S3), provide two variables to Airflow with names review_location and metadata_location.
+See examples in data/variables.json

 The postgres data warehouse can be accessed through the following connection:

 ```